 - boot.local Here, enter additional commands to execute at boot before changing into a runlevel.
 It can be compared to AUTOEXEC.BAT on DOS systems. - boot.setup General settings to make while changing from single user mode to another runlevel.
 Here, keyboard maps are loaded and the kernel daemon is started, which loads modules automatically. - halt This script is only executed while changing into runlevel 0 or 6.
 Here, it is executed either as halt or as reboot.
-Whether the system shuts down or reboots depends on how halt is called. - rc This script calls the appropriate stop scripts of the current runlevel and the start scripts of the newly selected runlevel.
+Whether the system shuts down or reboots depends on how halt is called.
+Note that reboot is not supported, but may work in some cases. - rc This script calls the appropriate stop scripts of the current runlevel and the start scripts of the newly selected runlevel.